alidcast/rogue.js/README.md

 npm install --save rogue react react-dom react-router-dom
 ```

-and add a script to your package.json like this:
+and add a script to your package.json:

 ```json
 {